1 Heidke Street, Avoca QLD 4670, Australia

 Hearing Test Battery

-Otoscopy
+video Otoscopy

 Air Conduction testing

 We will begin your hearing evaluation By examining your outer ear.
 In order to be able to hear clearly, our ear canals must be free from blockages and our eardrums must be intact.
+If there is an issue these high resolution images or video can be emailed to your GP or ENT.

-We are also able to perform video otoscopy so you can see inside of your own ears!
 Alan also specialize in earwax removal using all of the most advanced earwax removal technology and techniques.

 Tympanometry